CianMRoche/CianMRoche.github.io/_pages/simplelens-how-it-works.md

 ### Compositing and tone mapping

-Contributions from all source objects across all source planes are summed per pixel to give a linear intensity $I \in [0,\infty)$.
+Contributions from all source objects across all planes are summed per pixel to give a linear intensity $I \in [0,\infty)$.
+Hidden objects contribute nothing to the sum, nor to deflection or critical curve computation.
 The sum is clamped to $[0,1]$ and passed through a tone-mapping curve before display.

 The dynamic range of astrophysical sources (bright ring core to faint extended arcs) far exceeds what a monitor can show linearly, so a nonlinear stretch is needed.
 Three standard options are available: